One-Shot Triple-Resource Trade-Off in Quantum Channel Coding: One-Shot Capacity Theorems

 \bdfn{achievablerateunlim} A pair $(c,q)$ is said to be achievable within the error $\delta$ for the channel $\ca{N}^{A\rightarrow B}$ with the assistance of entanglement if there exists $e\geq0$ such that a triplet $(c,q,e)$ is achievable within the error $\delta$ for $\ca{N}^{A\rightarrow B}$. \edfn

-The direct and converse bounds for the scenario of unlimited entanglement immediately follow from the direct bound and the converse bound for the case of limited entanglement, i.e., from \rThm{OSDcomp} and \rThm{converseonehyb}.
+The direct and converse bounds for the scenario of free entanglement immediately follow from the direct bound and the converse bound for the case of limited entanglement, i.e., from \rThm{OSDcomp} and \rThm{converseonehyb}.

 \bcrl{OSDcompunlim} For any $\epsilon\in[0,1/2)$ and $\delta'\in(0,1-2\epsilon]$, a pair $(c,q)$ is achievable within the error \alg{ \delta= 2\sqrt{\sqrt{2\delta'}+\sqrt{\delta'}+4\epsilon} \laeq{thesixthingsunlim} } for the channel $\ca{N}^{A\rightarrow B}$ with the assistance of entanglement, if there exist a quantum system $S$ and a state $\rho^{SA}$ such that $\rho^{S}$ is the full-rank maximally mixed state on $S$ and the following inequality holds: \alg{ c+2q \leq \log{d_{S}}-H_{\rm max}^{\epsilon}(S|B)_{\ca{N}(\rho)} +\log{\delta'}. \laeq{rightonf23unl} } \end{crl}